-This pane adds a soft-focus glow to the image.
-The styles section and the More pop-up include a number of different glow types.
+This pane adds a soft-focus glow to the image, which can be accentuated by using different blending modes.
+The Styles section and the More pop-up include a number of different glow types.
 Adjustable settings for the Glow pane include:

-- Amount: Controls the overall glow strength. - Halo: Sets the radius of the glow effect, creating a fuzziness to your image's edges. - Mode: Lets you set the blending mode for the glow effect.
+- Amount: Controls the overall strength of the glow. - Halo: Sets the radius of the glow effect; higher numbers create more 'fuzziness' to your image's edges. - Mode: Lets you set the blending mode for the glow effect.